GIScience/gis-training-resource-center/content/Module_4/en_module_4_mdg_aa_ex_4.md

 ::::

-# Exercise 4: Visualizing Cyclone Impact Results – Aina Styles Her Layers
+# Exercise 4: Visualizing Cyclone Impact Results – Aina Styles Her Layers <a id="exercise-4-visualizing-cyclone-impact-results-aina-styles-her-layers"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 ::::{grid} 2
 :::{grid-item-card}